If you’re asking yourself ‘Can I make Youtube videos without showing my face?‘ Then the answer is most definitely, yes.

-With these types of videos, you can just show your hands, which is fantastic if you’re showing others how to cook, bullet journal, plan, or if you have a DIY channel.
-All you will do is show your hands, and no one will see your face.
+With these videos, you can simply show your hands, so this is great if you’re showing people how to cook or how to bullet journal or how to plan or if you’re a DIY channel.
+All you have to do is show your hands and people will never have to see your face.

 7. Slideshow Video

-This is ideal if you want to teach someone anything, a technique, or something that you can guide them through step by step.
-You may accomplish this by utilizing slideshows and adding stock pictures or photos showing your process.
+This is great if you really want to teach people something or a strategy or something that you can walk them through step-by-step.
+You can do this by using slideshows and adding stock photos or showing photos of your process within the slideshow.

-If you’ve ever attended a webinar or live training, you’ll notice that many of the instructors use this sort of video to effectively teach people.
-You don’t even have to show your face, but they get to hear you and learn from you, which helps you grow your authority and credibility.
+If you’ve ever been to a webinar or live training, a lot of the instructors use this type of video to really teach people.
+And you don’t even have to show your face, but they get to hear you and they get to learn from you, so that’s still helping you build your authority and your credibility.

 8. Stock Video and Photo Videos

-There are several websites online right now where you can acquire these sorts of stock images and videos for free that will truly compliment your business.
-So even though you’re sharing your story, you still have this video on YouTube to share with people to keep them engaged.
+There are so many websites online right now that you can get these types of stock photos and videos for free that can really fit your brand.
+So even though you’re telling your story, you still have this video to share with people on YouTube that’s going to keep them engaged.

-You don’t really want to just use static pictures since no one will stay around.
-They’ll probably become bored.
-So, by combining stock photographs and stock videos, you can keep people interested and help them to connect with you even if all they hear is your voice.
+You don’t just want to use static images because nobody’s going to stick around.
+They’ll likely get bored.
+So by incorporating the stock photos and these stock videos, it keeps people engaged and allows them to connect with you even though it’s just your voice.

 9. Doodle or Whiteboard Video

-With this sort of video, you can write things down as you explain them, so your camera is actually displaying the whiteboard, whether it’s mounted on the wall or flat on your desk, and your camera is taking an above angle.
+With this type of video, you can write things out as you explain them, so your camera is actually showing the whiteboard whether you have it hung up on your wall or whether you have it flat on your desk and your camera is taking an overhead angle.

-You may walk through your steps, how-to, or whatever you want to convey using your doodles and whiteboard drawing while talking about it.
-There are a number of successful YouTube channels that only make whiteboard videos, so there is no reason why it won’t work for you as well.
+You could walk through your steps or your how-to or whatever you want to share through your doodles and your whiteboard drawing while you talk through it.
+There are a lot of great successful channels on YouTube that just strictly do whiteboard videos so it’s not like it’s not going work for you.

 Animations can be a fun way of getting your information across in a video.
 One example of an animation YouTube channel is CGP Grey, this channel has 4 million subscribers.
 The animations are quite basic, but you would still need quite a lot of animation skills to do them yourself.